bsjerps/sqlwrap/doc/sqlwrap.md

 Note that, unlike the Linux shell,
 <B>sqlwrap</B>
 will also search each path's subdirectories.
+If you want to have sqlwrap also search the current working directory's subdirs, add '.' to SQLPATH.

 Run sqlwrap like you would sqlplus, or use an alias (this is already done via the bash profile if installed via RPM or 'make'):